TianleJin/Connect-4/README.md

 # Connect 4
-This repo contains an implementation of Connect 4 using Python's Pygame library.
+An implementation of the game Connect 4.
+The game interface is created using Python pygame library.
+The game currently only supports single-player mode against an inbuilt AI.
+The AI implements the Monte Carlos Tree Search (MCTS) algorithm.

-# Software Dependencies
+# Instructions
-pip install pygame
+> pip install pygame
+> python ConnectFourGame.py